Hole In The Soul

 Dig deeper with Sebastian →

 our means of connecting to our inner work do not reach deep enough.
-The esophagus is made of an unnatural substance that stands for the superficiality of our age, plastic.
+The esophagus is an excellent image of one of the soul’s chief functions: to transfer material of the outside world into the interior.

 Moore, Thomas, Care of the Soul Twenty-fifth Anniversary Edition: A Guide, 1992thesis